Ansys Rocky quickly and accurately simulates the flow behavior of bulk materials with complex particle shapes and size distributions.

 Ansys Rocky’s unique ability to utilize one or more GPU (Graphics Processing Unit) cards on the same motherboard greatly speeds up the computational time and also allows for large-scale simulations involving tens of millions of particles.

 Large-scale DEM simulations with millions of particles use huge amounts of hardware memory.
 CPU memory can be quite expensive and simulation performance can vary quite drastically.

 A single CPU or GPU has a limited amount of memory, and the particle count that can be handled is still restricted to this memory only.

-The multi-GPU solver in Rocky DEM, however, overcomes this memory restriction by efficiently distributing and managing the combined memory of two or more GPU cards within a single motherboard.
+The multi-GPU solver in Ansys Rocky, however, overcomes this memory restriction by efficiently distributing and managing the combined memory of two or more GPU cards within a single motherboard.

 Multiple Particle Shapes

-Rocky DEM allows modeling of accurate particle shapes which includes custom 3D bodies, 2D shells and fibers which can be made rigid or flexible.
+Ansys Rocky allows modeling of accurate particle shapes which includes custom 3D bodies, 2D shells and fibers which can be made rigid or flexible.

 Set up and simulate the dynamics of a large number of fibers, depicting behaviors such as flexibility, deformation, and inter-fiber interaction as well as the effect of fluids on fibers through coupled simulations with Ansys Fluent.

 Open 3D objects made by joining two-dimensional surfaces to create an empty container of a thickness that you define—such as a bottle or box.
 Because they contain no interior volume, the mass of a shell particle is much lower than a similarly shaped solid particle.